glesperance/node-rocket/README.md

 By using a modified version of the powerfull [express-resource](https://github.com/visionmedia/express-resource "Express Resource - GitHub") plugin, **Rocket** provides you with a robust way of automatically mapping your _controllers_ to your _routes_.

-Each time you launch your application, **Rocket** takes all the modules located under `./controllers/[controller_name]_controller.js`, and maps their exported functions as follows :
+Each time you launch your application, **Rocket** takes all the `./controllers/[controller_name]_controller.js` modules, and maps their exported functions as follows :

     GET     /[controller_name]              ->  index
     GET     /[controller_name]/new          ->  new